Multi-User Endpoints

 For Administrators

-This biggest benefit of a MEP setup is a lowering of the barrier for legitimate users of a site.
+The biggest benefit of a multi-user endpoint setup is a lowering of the barrier for legitimate users of a site.
 To date, knowledge of the command line has been critical to most users of High Performance Computing (HPC) systems, though only as a necessity of infrastructure rather than a legitimate scientific purpose.
-A MEP allows a user to ignore many of the important-but-not-really details of plumbing, like logging in through SSH, restarting user-only daemons, or, in the case of Globus Compute, fine-tuning scheduler options by managing multiple endpoint configurations.
+A multi-user endpoint allows a user to ignore many of the important-but-not-really details of plumbing, like logging in through SSH, restarting user-only daemons.
 The only thing they need to do is run their scripts locally on their own workstation, and the rest “just works.”

-Another boon for administrators is the ability to fine-tune and pre-configure what resources UEPs may utilize.
+Another boon for administrators is the ability to fine-tune and pre-configure what resources users may utilize.
 For example, many users struggle to discover which interface is routed to a cluster’s internal network; the administrator can preset that, completely bypassing the question.
-Using ALCF’s Polaris as an example, the administrator could use the following user configuration template (user_config_template.yaml.j2) to place all jobs sent to this MEP on the debug-scaling queue, and pre-select the obvious defaults (per the documentation):
+Using ALCF’s Polaris as an example, the administrator could use the following user configuration template (user_config_template.yaml.j2) to place all jobs sent to this multi-user endpoint on the debug-scaling queue, and pre-select the obvious defaults (per the documentation):

 display_name: Polaris at ALCF - debug-scaling queue